wasaysir/cheatsheets/artificial-intelligence-cs486/units/01-agents.typ

 - Past Experiences
 - Actions

-*Belief State*: Internal belief about the world *Knowledge*: Information used to solve tasks *Representation*: Data structure to encode knowledge *Knowledge Base*: Representation of all knowledge possessed *Model*: How KB relates to world
+\ Belief State: Internal belief about the world
+\ Knowledge: Information used to solve tasks
+\ Representation: Data structure to encode knowledge
+\ Knowledge Base: Representation of all knowledge possessed
+\ Model: How KB relates to world

 == Dimensions of Complexity
 1. Modularity